henrylee746/team-metrics-dashboard/README.md

 Currently, this project does not contain any real information anymore, and everything is scraped off a Supabase PostgreSQL mock dataset.

+The dataset is relatively small, containing only two mock "employees" and two "commit subjects" - each employee/subject containing a set of commits worked on with code churn numbers.

+### :question: What is Code Churn?

+Code Churn (a.k.a.
+Code Rework) is the phenomenon where someone rewrites/deletes lines of code shortly after it was wrote.
+This is common

 ## Getting Started

 Access the tool here: https://team-metrics-dashboard.vercel.app/